Introduction video for Amy's induction into the Kentucky Aviation Hall of Fame on November 12, 2016 in Lexington, Kentucky.

 During her senior year at Notre Dame Academy in Park Hills, where Amy played three varsity sports, the combat exclusion law was lifted, following the election of President Bill Clinton, and she was accepted into the United States Naval Academy as part of the Class of 1997.
 She played varsity soccer for Navy all four years, graduated with a B.S. in Political Science, and was commissioned as a Second Lieutenant in the U.S. Marine Corps.
 After Marine Corps Officer Basic School, Amy completed flight school in July 1999 and reported to Marine Corps Air Station Miramar, San Diego, CA as an F/A-18D Hornet Weapons Systems Officer.

-On the morning of September 11, 2001, Amy spent three hours strapped into an F/A-18 loaded with air-to-air missiles.
+On the morning of September 11, 2001, Amy spent four hours strapped into an F/A-18 loaded with air-to-air missiles.
 She was on alert status with all aircraft systems operational next to the Miramar runway, awaiting orders to launch and potentially shoot down any commercial airliner believed headed for a terrorist attack on Los Angeles or San Diego.
 Shortly thereafter, then Captain McGrath, call sign “Krusty”, deployed to Kyrgyzstan in support of Operation Enduring Freedom (OEF) where she flew combat missions in Afghanistan.
 In 2003, she completed her second combat tour with Marine All-Weather Fighter Attack Squadron 121 "Green Knights" to Iraq for Operation Iraqi Freedom (OIF).
 That same year, she was certified as an Air Combat Tactics Instructor.